RBEGamer/WordClock/README.md

 * 1x - plexiglas - opaque <30% transparent , >=3mm

+* 8x neodym magnets - 10x3mm (if you want to make the faceplate removable/rotatable)

+### OTHER
+* woodglue - to glue spacers together
+* ACRIFIX Plexiglas glue - to glue faceplate and opaque frontplate together

 ### TOOLS

 * lasercutter / cnc for cutting wood / plexiglas with working-area of at least 220mmx220mm